bgamari/ghc-wiki-import/data-parallel/closure-conversion.md

 1. Import cc'd modules in other cc'd modules (we need to decide on how to put the additional CC info into ifaces) ** IN PROGRESS **
 1. CC data types (see below)

+We have got some \[[wiki:DataParallel/ClosureConversion/ImplNotes](data-parallel/closure-conversion/impl-notes) notes on the implementation\].

 ### Closure conversion without classes

-We currently implement a [simple scheme](data-parallel/closure-conversion/class-less) that operates entirely on the Core representation and doesn't use comversion classes.
+We currently implement a [simple scheme](data-parallel/closure-conversion/class-less) that operates entirely on the Core representation and doesn't use conversion classes.

 ### Alternative: Closure-converted types as indexed types